History of the Toronto Transit Commission: Since 1998

 In January 2005, the cash-strapped TTC introduced a plan to curtail costly subway expansion and look at expanding the rapid transit network less expensively.
-This could involve busways, or expanding the streetcar system with more modern vehicles and less running in mixed traffic.
+This could involve implementing busways or expanding the streetcar system with more modern vehicles and less running in mixed traffic.
 While the TTC does not have funding to break ground on new projects, it was completing the planning stages, including an environmental assessment, for an extension of the Spadina line north to York University and Vaughan Metropolitan Centre.
 This project was completed by December 2017.

 On May 29, 2006, a wildcat strike took place, after TTC employees walked off the job suddenly, primarily caused by safety concerns and late shifts.
 The strike was immediately deemed illegal by the Ontario Labour Relations Board, and they were immediately ordered back to work.
 The short interruption in service caused severe disruption in the city, on what was a very hot day.
 The strike, however, was not without consequence to TTC management, as the general manager, Rick Ducharme officially tendered his resignation just one week later.

-A transit strike was averted for 21 April 2008, after a tentative contract was reached the day before.
-The contract specified a 3% increase in salary over three years to workers.
+A transit strike was averted for April 21, 2008, after a tentative contract was reached the day before.
+The contract specified a three-percent increase in salary over three years to workers.
 On April 25, 2008, the TTC union voted down this contract.
-65% of workers voted no to the settlement, and as of midnight on April 26, 2008, the Toronto Transit Commission was officially on strike.
-The TTC workers were legislated back to work on 27 April 2008 by the passing of Bill 66 by the Ontario Provincial Parliament.
+Sixty-five percent of workers voted no to the settlement, and as of midnight on April 26, 2008, the Toronto Transit Commission was officially on strike.
+The TTC workers were legislated back to work on April 27, 2008, by the passing of Bill 66 by the Ontario Provincial Parliament.

-In 2023, Line 3 Scarborough permanently closed.
+In 2023, Line 3 Scarborough permanently closed after a derailment.
 It had exceeded its lifespan by roughly a decade.